solarslurpi/audio_notes/README.md

 - Limited functionality compared to PowerShell or WSL
 - Primarily used for basic Windows administration tasks

+## Challenge when YouTube videos are age restricted
+This is a real pain.
+The challenge is an authenticated connection is required to download age restricted videos.
+I ended up having to install Firefox.
+Then copied the cookie file (`Cookies.sqlite`) from Firefox to the WSL environment.
+To get to the cookies file in Firefox, enter `about:support` in the address bar and open the `Profile Folder`.
+From here, you can go to the directory where the cookies file is stored.
+I copied this file into `WSL` in the directory `~/.mozilla/firefox/`.
+Then `yt-dlp` worked on age restricted videos with the `--cookies-from-browser firefox` option  added.

+__Note:__ _What this probably means is that I need to run the scrip in the `WS>` `~` (`/root`) directory._

 ## 💾 Challenge When Notes are on Google Drive
+__NOTE:__ _I started writing the transcribed note to Google Drive.
+This is easy if Windows.
+With WSL, the file system is completely different.
+I try the approach below which works "most of the time".
+However, I am having an easier time just writing the notes to a WSL local directory and then copying them to Google Drive from there._

 I store my Obsidian Notes on Google Drive.
 I use the Windows `GoogleDrive` app to mount my Google Drive on my Windows machine.
 The challenge is mounting this drive in WSL.
 The "easiest" solution is to `sudo mount -t drvfs G: /mnt/g`.
 First, I made sure `sudo mkdir /mnt/g` existed (which it did).
 Then ran the command.
 The first time it completed with an error, `WSL (129) ERROR: UtilCreateProcessAndWait:688: /bin/mount failed with status 0x2000`.
 I then ran within PowerShell as an admin:
 ```
 dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart